 Scope of Authority

-The purview of the committee is limited to matters that pertain to the Emergency Operation Plan's mitigation, preparedness, response and recovery strategies.
+The purview of the committee is limited to matters that pertain to the Emergency Operation Plan's prevention, preparedness, response, recovery and mitigation strategies.

 The committee is responsible for: